Medical and Research Library News

 Training opportunities

-Note: The following webinars and online classes are not affiliated with DSHS or the DSHS Library.
-They are presented here as opportunities to learn more information of interest to public health personnel.
-All times listed are in Central Daylight Time.
+The webinars and online classes listed here are shared solely as opportunities to learn more information of interest to public health personnel.
+All times listed are in Central Time.

 Websites and reports on trending topics